Time zone: Worldwide time zones

 Italian mathematician Quirico Filopanti introduced the idea of a worldwide system of time zones in his book Miranda!, published in 1858.
 He proposed 24 hourly time zones, which he called "longitudinal days", the first centred on the meridian of Rome.
 He also proposed a universal time to be used in astronomy and telegraphy.
 However, his book attracted no attention until long after his death.

 Scottish-born Canadian Sir Sandford Fleming proposed a worldwide system of time zones in 1876 - see Sandford Fleming.
 The proposal divided the world into twenty-four time zones labeled A-Y (skipping J), each one covering 15 degrees of longitude.
 All clocks within each zone would be set to the same time as the others, but differed by one hour from those in the neighboring zones.
 He advocated his system at several international conferences, including the International Meridian Conference, where it received some consideration.
 The system has not been directly adopted, but some maps divide the world into 24 time zones and assign letters to them, similarly to Fleming's system.

 By about 1900, almost all inhabited places on Earth had adopted a standard time zone, but only some of them used an hourly offset from GMT.
 Many applied the time at a local astronomical observatory to an entire country, without any reference to GMT.
 It took many decades before all time zones were based on some standard offset from GMT or Coordinated Universal Time (UTC).
 By 1929, the majority of countries had adopted hourly time zones, though some countries such as Iran, India, Myanmar and parts of Australia had time zones with a 30-minute offset.
 Nepal was the last country to adopt a standard offset, shifting slightly to UTC+05:45 in 1986.

 All nations currently use standard time zones for secular purposes, but not all of them apply the concept as originally conceived.
 Several countries and subdivisions use half-hour or quarter-hour deviations from standard time.
 Some countries, such as China and India, use a single time zone even though the extent of their territory far exceeds the ideal 15° of longitude for one hour; other countries, such as Spain and Argentina, use standard hour-based offsets, but not necessarily those that would be determined by their geographical location.
 The consequences, in some areas, can affect the lives of local citizens, and in extreme cases contribute to larger political issues, such as in the western reaches of China.
-In Russia, which has 11 time zones, two time zones were removed in 2010 and reinstated in 2014.
+In Russia, which has 11 time zones, two time zones were removed in 2010 (one year before the daylight saving time would be observed all year round on March 27 of the following year) and reinstated in 2014 (when the country transferred from daylight saving time or summer time back to standard time or winter time permanently).